-While getting out of jail on bond can get suspects out of jail temporarily while they await trial for their criminal charges, it doesn’t guarantee their permanent release.
-In fact, if individuals who are facing criminal charges are not careful to abide by the requirements and conditions of their bail bond, they could end up right back in jail.Those out on bond should always consult a Fort Lauderdale criminal lawyer to ensure they’re in full cooperation with their bond conditions, as well as to begin building a defense for their upcoming court date.
+While getting out on bond can get suspects out of jail temporarily while they await trial for their criminal charges, it doesn’t guarantee their permanent release.
+In fact, if individuals who are facing criminal charges are not careful to abide by the requirements and conditions of their bail bond, they could end up right back in jail.Those out on bond in Florida should always consult an experienced Fort Lauderdale criminal lawyer to ensure they’re in full cooperation with their bond conditions, as well as to begin building a defense for their upcoming court date.

 Specifically, they must:

 - provide only truthful, accurate information during the bond posting process;

 - stay within the jurisdiction of the court in which they were arrested (meaning they can’t leave town);